ogecko/color-sense/README.md

 ![Constrat](/public/images/img009-contrast.png)

 ## Multiple Monitors and Devices
 This application supports Multiple Monitors and Devices.
 You can open different views on separate browser tabs, even on different monitors and across a Desktop and a Tablet at the same time.
 The application communicates to each view and keeps the settings in sync.
-For example, you can view the 3D HCL Color Space on one monitor, the original image on another, and a black and white version on a tablet for tracing - all at the same time.
+For example, you can view the 3D CIECAM02 Color Space on one monitor, the original image on another, and a black and white version on a tablet for tracing - all at the same time.